Wasehdev/addition-function/readme.md

 # Addition-Function

+# this is code about fuction which adds two number
-# this is code about fuction which adds two nubers
+# this is code about fuction which adds two number
+# this is C++ program